-In addition to representing clients in Louisiana, Mike has appeared in bankruptcy courts in New York, Texas and Mississippi, and he is admitted to practice in all federal courts, including bankruptcy courts, in Louisiana, U.S. Fifth Circuit Court of Appeals and United States Supreme Court.
+In addition to representing clients in Louisiana, Mike has appeared in bankruptcy courts in New York, Ohio, Texas and Mississippi.
+He is admitted to practice in all federal courts, including bankruptcy courts, in Louisiana, U.S. Fifth Circuit Court of Appeals and United States Supreme Court.
 He is a frequent lecturer on bankruptcy-related topics.

 Notable bankruptcy cases:

-- Lead debtor-in-possession counsel for PBS Lumber Manufacturing, LLC, in its chapter 11 reorganization now concluded in the Western District of Louisiana, Alexandria Division (12-80143); successfully guided the lumber company through a competitive sales process and the Debtor’s Chapter 11 Plan was confirmed in January of 2013;
+- Lead debtor-in-possession counsel for PBS Lumber Manufacturing, LLC, in its chapter 11 reorganization concluded in the Western District of Louisiana, Alexandria Division (12-80143).
+Successfully guided the lumber company through a competitive sales process and the Debtor’s Chapter 11 Plan was confirmed in January of 2013.

-- Represented trustee Dwayne Murray in the involuntary bankruptcy of John E. Shavers in the United States Bankruptcy Court for the Southern District of Mississippi, Gulfport Division, Case No. 03-55729; denied debtor's discharge impacting over $10 million in secured and unsecured claims and successful prosecution of multiple fraud claims/ liquidation of real properties arising out of the debtor's ownership of a construction/dredging business in Louisiana, Texas and Mississippi;
+- Represented the chapter 7 trustee in the involuntary bankruptcy of John E. Shavers in the United States Bankruptcy Court for the Southern District of Mississippi, Gulfport Division, Case No. 03-55729.
+Successfully obtained an order denying the debtor's discharge, which impacted over $10 million in secured and unsecured claims and successfully prosecuted multiple fraud claims and liquidated real properties arising out of the debtor's ownership of a construction/dredging business in Louisiana, Texas and Mississippi.

 In 2014, Mike successfully completed the St. John’s University (with the American Bankruptcy Institute), 40-Hour Bankruptcy Mediation Course.
 Following graduation from law school in 1993, Mike served a one-year judicial clerkship with the United States Bankruptcy Court for the Western District of Louisiana, the Honorable Gerald H. Schiff.

-In the community, Mike was inducted into the Special Olympics Louisiana Hall of Fame in 2009, following his 15 years of service, first as a volunteer and then nine years as a board member and former board chair.
+In the community, Mike serves on the board of directors of the Greater Baton Rouge Food Bank.
+Mike had the honor of being inducted into the Special Olympics Louisiana Hall of Fame in 2009, following his 15 years of service, first as a volunteer and then nine years as a board member and former board chair.